apostrophecms/starter-kit-astro-apollo-assembly/README.md

 npm install
 ```

-This repo is setup as a npm workspace.
+This repo takes advantage of npm namespaces.
 This means that the dependencies for both `backend` and `frontend` folders are installed at root level.

 #### 2. Configure Required Settings